LLP Group Governance

 ENGAGEMENT WITH OUR REGULATORS

 In making strategic decisions, due consideration is given to the relevant regulatory environment in the jurisdictions in which we operate to ensure we are compliant with local legislation and regulation.
 For those entities within the Group based in England and Wales, there is regular dialogue with the Law Society, our representative body, and the SRA as our regulator.
 We work with them in respect of changes and initiatives impacting the profession and the community.
+We also work with other representative bodies, such as the Bar Council, on select pieces of strategic work for the legal sector.

 Horizon scanning is undertaken to check for changes to other law and regulation which impact the Group to ensure that compliance is maintained through effective planning, response and implementation.